 3. Trim off the excess burlap and seam nicely next to the edge.

 I drew some vines with dots and paisley.
-Fill up the space evenly but don’t draw the design too near to each other.
+Fill up the area evenly but don’t draw the design too near to each other.

-Cut a piece of aluminum foil slightly larger than the cone.
+- After the puffy paint is hardened and dry, measure and cut a piece of aluminum foil slightly larger than the cone.
+I used heavy-duty aluminum foil.

-1. Brush the craft glue onto the matte side of the aluminum foil.
+- 1. Brush the craft glue onto the matte side of the aluminum foil. (you can use any white craft glue instead of Mod Podge.)

 2. Wrap it on the cone.
-Overlap a little on the straight edge so that it sealed properly.
+Overlap slightly on the straight edge so that it sealed the cone properly.

-3. Fold in the foil at the bottom.
+3. Fold in the foil at the bottom edge.

-Apply shoe polish to the tree.
-I used both black and tan color to obtain the desired stained color.
+- Apply shoe polish to the tree.
+I used both black and tan colors to obtain the desired stained color.

 Leave it to dry for a few hours, wipe off the excess shoe polish with a piece of clean scrap fabric.
 Set it aside to dry for another 24 hours.